Navigation: Radio navigation

 The OMEGA Navigation System was the first truly global radio navigation system for aircraft, operated by the United States in cooperation with six partner nations.
 OMEGA was developed by the United States Navy for military aviation users.
 It was approved for development in 1968 and promised a true worldwide oceanic coverage capability with only eight transmitters and the ability to achieve a four-mile (6 km) accuracy when fixing a position.
 Initially, the system was to be used for navigating nuclear bombers across the North Pole to Russia.
-Later, it was found useful for submarines.Omega Due to the success of the Global Positioning System the use of Omega declined during the 1990s, to a point where the cost of operating Omega could no longer be justified.
+Later, it was found useful for submarines.
+Due to the success of the Global Positioning System the use of Omega declined during the 1990s, to a point where the cost of operating Omega could no longer be justified.
 Omega was terminated on September 30, 1997, and all stations ceased operation.

 LORAN is a terrestrial navigation system using low frequency radio transmitters that use the time interval between radio signals received from three or more stations to determine the position of a ship or aircraft.
 The current version of LORAN in common use is LORAN-C, which operates in the low frequency portion of the EM spectrum from 90 to 110 kHz.
 Many nations are users of the system, including the United States, Japan, and several European countries.
 Russia uses a nearly exact system in the same frequency range, called CHAYKA.
 LORAN use is in steep decline, with GPS being the primary replacement.
 However, there are attempts to enhance and re-popularize LORAN.
 LORAN signals are less susceptible to interference and can penetrate better into foliage and buildings than GPS signals.